-A study on Regional Frequency Analysis of Annual Total Rainfall in Pakistan Using method of linear moments
+Regional Frequency Analysis of Annual Total Rainfall in Pakistan Using L-Moments

 Adamowski K, Alila Y, Pilon P (1996) Regional rainfall distribution for Canada.
 Atmospheric Research 42:75-88.

 Ahmad I, Shah SF, Mahmood I, Ahmad Z (2013) Modeling of monsoon rainfall in Pakistan based on Kappa distribution.
 Sci.
 Int.
 (Lahore) 25(2):333-336.

 Anli AS (2013) Frequency analysis of annual maximum rainfall series using L-moment methods on Yesilirmak Basin in Turkey.
 Journal: Food, Agriculture and Environment (JFAE) 11:1763-1767.

 Ayoade JO (1976) A preliminary study of magnitude of frequency and distribution of intense rainfall in Nigeria.
 Hydrological Sciences, XXI 3/9, 419-421.

 Bilham EG (1936) Classification of heavy falls in short periods.
 British Rainfall 1935:262-280.